josuerangel/BrowseDrop/README.md

       return ObjectSuccessForReactBrowseDrop;
     },

+    // Callback fired after when file is added
+    // itemAdded = item was removed
+    // Directory = Rendered directory
+    // BrowseDrop = instance from BrowseDrop, you can interact with the API
+    afterAddFile: function(itemAdded, Directory, BrowseDrop){

+    },

     // Flag for define which data send, when is true only send data returned in method beforeSendDeleteFile
     // Caution if true and beforeSendDeleteFile is undefined don't send params in the request